2025 Czech government Bitcoin scandal: International

 Editors of Politico predicted that the case may help Andrej Babiš win the upcoming parliamentary elections.
 Petr Kaniok, a university teacher from Masaryk University, told the server that government politicians managed to cover up the case because Blažek resigned as minister.
-The journalist Jan Lopatka noted for Reuters that Fiala's government should not be given a vote of no confidence because of the majority of 104 MPs.
+The journalist Jan Lopatka noted for Reuters that Fiala's government should not face a vote of no confidence because it held a majority of 104 MPs.
 The AP journalists said that the then-government opposition accused the government of money laundering.
-The journalist Jean-Baptiste Chastand of the French daily Le Monde noted the transformation of government officials' communication from "giving money away for free" to Blažek's removal from office.
-The motive of fear of the Czech Republic's failure as a money-laundering state was elaborated by Aneta Zachová for the European news website Euractiv, who shared President Petr Pavel's concerns about the erosion of trust in rule of law.
+The journalist Jean-Baptiste Chastand of the French daily Le Monde noted the shift in government officials' communication from "giving money away for free" to Blažek's removal from office.
+The motive of fear of the Czech Republic's failure as a money-laundering state was elaborated on by Aneta Zachová for the European news website Euractiv, who shared President Petr Pavel's concerns about the weakening trust in the rule of law.

 The journalist Anton Filippov from the Ukrainian newspaper European Pravda stated that the case could jeopardize Czech assistance in the war in Ukraine.
-He further speculated about the weakening of Fiala within ODS and the possibility of him being replaced by Martin Kuba, which would lead to an unpredictable change in the relationship between Ukraine and the Czech Republic.
-The editor Albin Sybera of the German agency bne IntelliNews noted Zbyněk Stanjura's reluctance to resign from the position of Minister of Finance after the scandal, even though Blažek had informed him about the donation in advance.
-Sybera also quoted the Czech economist Richard Hindls, referencing his interview with Czech Radio.
+He further speculated about the weakening of Fiala within ODS and the possibility of him being replaced by Martin Kuba, which would lead to unpredictable changes in the relationship between Ukraine and the Czech Republic.
+The editor Albin Sybera of the German agency Bne IntelliNews noted Zbyněk Stanjura's reluctance to resign from the position of Minister of Finance after the scandal, even though Blažek had informed him about the donation in advance.
+Sybera also quoted the Czech economist Richard Hindls, citing his interview with Czech Radio.
 Hindls stated that this type of transaction involving cryptocurrencies, including their sale at a state auction, would not be possible in the private sector due to state regulation.

+Impact on individual stakeholders

+The case had a direct or indirect impact on its individual stakeholders over the time.

+Zdislava Pokorná

+Prior to the publication of her first report, Pokorná received several phone calls from unknown numbers, which she believed were linked to Blažek and the "Brno cells" of the Civic Democratic Party (ODS).
+Following the publication, Pokorná faced public attacks and ridicule for her role in uncovering the case.
+The discourse subsequently shifted from the factual aspects of the case to the author's personal life and her motivations for publishing the reports.
+Regarding the development of the case, she stated her belief that the events were pre-planned.